python-cmd2/cmd2/CONTRIBUTING.md

 ```
 where `4` should be replaced by the number of parallel threads you wish to run for testing.

-If you have the `pytest-forked` pytest plugin for running tests in isolated formed processes, you
+If you have the `pytest-forked` pytest plugin (not avilable on Windows) for running tests in isolated formed processes,
-can speed things up even further:
+you can speed things up even further:

 ```shell
 py.test -nauto --forked